theroyalwedesign/interfacevision.github.com/technology.md

 ###### Source-1.3: Our first program simply adds two numbers. {#id-s1-3}
 The result of adding two numbers is found by simply calling myProgram.withLong.

+    long result = myProgram.withLong;

+We could use the same composed system to get the result as an integer.

+    int result = myProgram.withInt;

-We can visually represent Add using a diagram.
+We can visually represent our add configuration using a diagram.

 <p class="pagination-centered"><img class="img-polaroid" src="/assets/img/technology-system-add-internal-example.png"><img></p>
 ###### Figure-1.1: An example of adding two numbers internal to a system.

 In this example, the information located in the properties is internal to the system.
 The values are just parts of type Long assigned to properties.
 Let’s look at an example where the information is external.

-#### Locator Objects And External Information
+### An Example Configuration Using External Information

-Figure-1.2 is a form that has two inputs.
+Figure-1.2 is a form that has two fields.
 When we press “Add” on that form, two numbers are summed ([3](#id-3)).

 <p class="pagination-centered"><img class="img-polaroid" src="/assets/img/technology-system-add-form.png"><img></p>
 ###### Figure-1.2: A form which adds two numbers.